-"I particularly enjoyed weaving the tartans.
-I really had fun learning how to make these.
-I guess I feel closer to Scotland now than I ever felt before."
 "I still think that culture is what we do remember when we have forgotten everything else.
 But I have also learned that culture is so much more than that.
 It entails various aspects of life such as religion, and social groups."

-Charden has also published a book chapter: 'Talking heads: The non-existence of meaningful service user consultation in Congo Brazzaville' in the 2020 book: 'The Routledge Handbook of Service User Involvement in Human Services Research and Education'.
+In July 2022, Charden graduated with a first-class BA degree and received a place at Oxford University to take a MSc degree in African Studies.
+He has also published a book chapter: 'Talking heads: The non-existence of meaningful service user consultation in Congo Brazzaville' in the 2020 book: 'The Routledge Handbook of Service User Involvement in Human Services Research and Education'.